tomslee/academic-kickstart/content/home/posts.md

 title = "Notes"

-subtitle = "An archived copy of a blog I wrote for a few years."
+subtitle = "I may change my mind.
+Also, an archived copy of a blog I wrote for ten years."

 [content]
   # Page type to display.
 E.g. post, talk, or publication.
   page_type = "post"

   # Choose how much pages you would like to display (0 = all pages)
-  count = 5
+  count = 2

   # Choose how many pages you would like to offset by
   offset = 0